A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 As before, we take the Hurewicz / Str\o m model structure on $\CGWH$, and the injective model structure on $\CGWH^\Lambda$.
 A morphism, such as $(f_{-1},f_0,f_1)$, is thus a cofibration, in that model structure, if each of $f_{-1}$, $f_0$, and $f_1$ is a cofibration in $\CGWH$, and is a weak equivalence if each of these maps is a weak equivalence.
 As, in the Hurewicz / Str\o m model category structure, the weak equivalences are, in fact, `strong' homotopy equivalences, we make the following definition: \begin{Definition} Two fibrant spans,

 are said to be homotopy equivalent if there is a morphism,

-in which each $f_i$ is a homotopy equivalence. \end{Definition}\end{Remark} Of course, in this case, $(f_{-1},f_0,f_1)$ is a homotopy equivalence\footnote{which would be called a weak equivalence in the injective model structure on the category of spans.}, and, in the setting in which $f_{-1}$ and $f_1$ are the respective identities, we retrieve the notion of equivalence given in Definition \ref{equiv-of-HF-spans}.
-These conditions\footnote{We note that much of this depends on using homotopy equivalences and not just weak equivalences.
-Although these coincide on the spaces that we are handling, it is, in practice, the stronger form of the definition that is being used here.} do not depend on the spaces involved being homotopy finite, but it is only in that case that we will be using them.
+in which each $f_i$ is a homotopy equivalence. \end{Definition}\end{Remark} Of course, in this case, $(f_{-1},f_0,f_1)$ is a homotopy equivalence\footnote{more precisely a weak equivalence in the injective model structure on the category of spans.}, and, in the setting in which $f_{-1}$ and $f_1$ are the respective identities, we retrieve the notion of equivalence given in Definition \ref{equiv-of-HF-spans}.
 We also note that fibrant spans are cofibrant-fibrant objects in the injective model structure in $\CGWH^\Lambda$, so a homotopy equivalence of fibrant spans will actually be a strong homotopy equivalence.

 Given a map, $(f_{-1},f_0,f_1):(p,M,p')\Rightarrow (q,N,q'),$ of fibrant spans, we get an induced map,

 of fibrations (in the sense of Definition \ref{map of fibs}), so, if $(f_{-1},f_0,f_1)$ is a homotopy equivalence, then $(f_0,\langle f_{-1},f_1\rangle)$ will be a homotopy equivalence of fibrations, (Definition \ref{he of fibs}), and by Proposition \ref{relative miracle}, there will be a homotopy inverse.